serverless/blog/posts/2018-07-24-using-tensorflow-and-the-serverless-framework-for-deep-learning.md

 ## Conclusion

-We’ve created a Tensorflow endpoint on AWS Lambda via the Serverless Framework.
+We’ve created a TensorFlow endpoint on AWS Lambda via the [Serverless Framework](https://serverless.com/framework/).
 Setting everything up was extremely easy, and saved us a lot of time over the more traditional approach.

-By modifying the serverless YAML file, you can connect SQS and, say, create a deep learning pipeline, or even connect it to chatbot via AWS Lex.
+By modifying the serverless YAML file, you can connect SQS and, say, create a deep learning pipeline, or even connect it to a chatbot via AWS Lex.

-As my hobby, I port a lot of libraries to make the serverless friendly.
+As a hobby, I port a lot of libraries to make the serverless friendly.
 [You can look at them here](https://github.com/ryfeus/lambda-packs).
-It has an MIT license, so feel free to modify and use them for your project.
+They all have an MIT license, so feel free to modify and use them for your project.

 The libraries include the following examples:
 - Machine learning libraries (Scikit, LightGBM)